terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - I am very critical of the hype and outright lies from the gurus about AI.
 But AI is not a bubble.
 And this demo proves that.
 - AI is basically a souped-up search engine with coding capbilities.
 - But those capabilities (when developed to the max) are incredibly useful for humanity.
-- **Learn how to Ziptie together extremely useful AI apps quickly using the ZiptieAI site (thats start from the bottom and works up to demos like the Slack demo).**&
+- **Learn how to Ziptie together extremely useful AI apps quickly using the ZiptieAI site (thats start from the bottom and works up to demos like the Slack demo).**

 *Ziptie coding*<br>
 <img src="/assets/ziptiedrone2.png" alt="drones" width="27%">